-SMRs detect meteor trails between mostly 75 and 110 km altitude, measuring their position in space and radial velocity to derive the mean background winds (e.g. Hocking et al., 2001).
-To generate a homogeneous time series without gaps, we use a combination of detections from two closely located SMRs, using quasi-simultaneous detections binned in the same way as a single radar mode does to obtain the hourly winds (for details see Chau et al., 2017).
-This combination helps us to reduce the observation gaps for the high- and mid-latitude regions we have selected.
-At mid-latitudes (ML)-we combine two SMRs located in Germany, specifically Juliusruh (54.6° N, 13.4° E) and Collm (51.3° N, 13.0° E) (e.g. Hoffmann et al., 2010; Jacobi et al., 2015).
-At high-latitudes (HL)-we use two SMRs in northern Norway: Andenes (69.3° N, 16.0° E) and Tromsø (69.6° N, 19.2° E) (e.g. Singer et al., 2004; Hall et al., 2005).
-The covered years at mid- and high-latitudes are 2005-2020 and 2004-2020, respectively.
+SMRs detect meteor trails between mostly 75 and 110 km altitude, measuring their position in space and radial velocity to derive the mean background winds (e.g., Hocking et al., 2001).
+To generate a homogeneous time series without gaps, we use a combination of detections from two closely located SMRs, using quasi-simultaneous detections binned in the same way as a single radar mode does to obtain the hourly winds (for details, see Chau et al., 2017).
+This combination helps us to reduce the observation gaps for the high- and middle-latitude regions we have selected.
+At middle latitudes we combine two SMRs located in Germany, specifically Juliusruh (54.6° N, 13.4° E) and Collm (51.3° N, 13.0° E) (e.g., Hoffmann et al., 2010; Jacobi et al., 2015).
+At high latitudes we use two SMRs in northern Norway: Andenes (69.3° N, 16.0° E) and Tromsø (69.6° N, 19.2° E) (e.g., Singer et al., 2004; Hall et al., 2005).
+The covered years at middle and high latitudes are 2005-2020 and 2004-2020, respectively.

-Given the inherent variability within the radar measurements the wind dataset of 1 h resolution was first smoothed by a 16-day-width sliding window.
-The smoothing suppresses short term fluctuations, which are caused by e.g. gravity waves and tides as well as instrumental effects, which are not within the focus of this study.
-For this long-term study dealing with a length of up to 31 years, the principal components analysis (PCA, Jolliffe and Jackson, 1993; Jolliffe, 2002) proofed to be a useful tool to compress the data.
-At each station and for each year, the zonal wind between DOY 100-280 and 82-98 km in the time-altitude depiction is arranged into a 2-dimensional matrix and decomposed as a linear combination of principal components.
-The first two principal components capture 97.6-99.5% of the total variance and are used to reconstruct the 2-dimensional matrix used for this study and effectively reducing its short-term variability.
-The principal components representing the dataset are planned to be investigated in more detail in respect of their temporal evolution in a subsequent study.
+Given the inherent variability within the radar measurements, the wind data set of 1 h resolution was first smoothed by a 16 d-width sliding window.
+The smoothing suppresses short-term fluctuations, which are caused by, e.g., gravity waves and tides as well as instrumental effects, which are not within the focus of this study.
+For this long-term study dealing with a length of up to 31 years, the principal component analysis (PCA, Jolliffe and Jackson, 1993; Jolliffe, 2002) proved to be a useful tool to compress the data.
+At each station and for each year, the zonal wind between DOY 100-280 and 82-98 km in the time-altitude depiction is arranged into a two-dimensional matrix and decomposed as a linear combination of principal components.
+The first two principal components capture 97.6 %-99.5 % of the total variance and are used to reconstruct the two-dimensional matrix used for this study and effectively reduce its short-term variability.
+The principal components representing the data set are planned to be investigated in more detail with respect to their temporal evolution in a subsequent study.